Anwesha227/RecsysClickstreamGraph/README.md

   - Exploring the data and gaining insights.
   - Creating different types of co-occurrence graphs (combinations of weighted/unweighted, directed/undirected) from clickstream data for events such as views, purchases and cart additions.
   - Generating embeddings for the graphs using various algorithms such as node2vec and deepwalk.
-  - Finally analyzing the embeddings obtained and using those to perform nearest neighbor based recommendations.
+  - Finally analyzing the embeddings obtained and using those to perform approximate nearest neighbor (FAISS) based recommendations.